BenHall/learn-katacoda/datascience/jupyter-notebooks-42/02-loading-the-notebook-templates.md

 ``oc describe template notebook-deployer``{{execute}}

-Other workshops available here will go into how the other templates can be used.
+Check out the other workshops available here for more information on this and the other templates.